/writing/big data/12-database-examples-in-real-life

 Healthcare

 Today, healthcare information systems are heavily dependent on databases to manage the vast data about patients.
 Healthcare service providers may use NoSQL, Cloud, and custom database management systems to take care of their mission-critical requirements.
-For example, the Electronic Health Records (EHR) maintained by hospitals and diagnostic centers use databases to store patient information, medical history, treatment plans, medications, and diagnostic test results, which are the attributes of databases.
+For example, the Electronic Health Records (EHR) maintained by hospitals and diagnostic centers use databases to store patient information, medical history, treatment plans, medications, and diagnostic test results.
 Moreover, databases allow users to update their records in realtime.
 In addition, the data stored in the databases also helps doctors in clinical decision-making processes.

 Human Resource Management